latimagine/statismo/modules/ITK/cli/statismo-reduce-model.md

 # NAME

-statismo-reduce-model - Reduces the number of components in a model.
+statismo-reduce-model - reduces the number of components in a model

 # SYNOPSIS